The plectic conjecture over function fields: Introduction

-The goal of this paper is to systematically prove the plectic conjecture on the level of cohomology groups in the function field setting.
-More precisely, we prove that an analogous phenomenon holds for the \emph{moduli space of shtukas}, which is an equi-characteristic analogue of Shimura varieties.
-However, moduli spaces of shtukas admit richer variants than their number field counterparts: namely, the ability to have multiple \emph{legs}.
-This already plays a crucial role in applications to the Langlands program \cite{Laf16, YZ17}, and it also plays a crucial role in this paper.

 To state our results, we need some notation.
 Let $Q$ be a global field of positive characteristic, write $k=\bF_q$ for its constant field, and assume that $\ell\nmid q$.
 Henceforth let $F$ be a degree $d$ separable extension of $Q$ with the same constant field, let $H$ be a connected reductive group over $F$, and write $G$ for the Weil restriction $\R_{F/Q}H$.
 Let $I$ be a finite set, and let $\ul\om=(\om_i)_{i\in I}$ be an $I$-tuple of conjugacy classes of cocharacters of $G_{\ov{Q}}$ such that each $\om_i$ is defined over $Q$.\footnote{We can always enlarge $Q$ such that the $\om_i$ are defined over $Q$.
-This is entirely analogous to the number field setting, since the field of definition of $[\mu]$ is precisely the field over which our Shimura variety lives.} Write $X$ for the geometrically connected smooth proper curve over $k$ associated with $Q$, and write $Q_I$ for the generic point of $X^I$.
+This is analogous to the number field setting, since the field of definition of $[\mu]$ is precisely the field over which our Shimura variety lives.} Write $X$ for the geometrically connected smooth proper curve over $k$ associated with $Q$, and write $Q_I$ for the generic point of $X^I$.
 For any finite closed subscheme $N$ of $X$, we get a moduli space of shtukas $\Sht_{G,N,I,\ul\om}|_{Q_I}$ at level $N$ over $Q_I$.\footnote{Strictly speaking, we need to choose a parahoric group scheme over $X$ with generic fiber $G$.
-We also need to choose an ordered partition of $I$, especially when defining partial Frobenius morphisms.
-However, we will ignore these issues for the rest of the introduction.} Let $\Xi$ be a discrete cocompact subgroup of $Z(Q)\bs Z(\bA_Q)$.
-Work of Xue \cite[Proposition 6.0.10]{Xue20b} yields a natural $\Weil(Q)^I$-action on the intersection cohomology groups with compact support of $\Sht_{G,N,I,\ul\om}|_{Q_I}/\Xi$.
+We also need to choose an ordered partition of $I$, in order to define partial Frobenius morphisms.
+However, we will ignore these issues for the rest of the introduction.} Work of Xue \cite[Proposition 6.0.10]{Xue20b} yields a natural $\Weil(Q)^I$-action on the intersection cohomology groups with compact support of $\Sht_{G,N,I,\ul\om}|_{Q_I}$, and forthcoming work of Arinkin--Gaitsgory--Kazhdan--Raskin--Rozenblyum--Varshavsky enhances this $\Weil(Q)^I$-action to the level of complexes.